Copyright © 2017 W3C® (MIT, ERCIM, Keio, Beihang). W3C liability, trademark and permissive document license rules apply.

 When the party responsible for a payment method wishes to publish machine-readable information associated with the payment method, it does so with a URL.
 This URL approach offers at least two benefits: identifier decentralization and origins as a trust mechanism.
 In particular, owners of proprietary payment methods can use Web servers under their control to publish security information about authorized payment apps.

 When URLs are used for payment method identifiers they MUST be absolute URLs including, at most, a scheme, host, port and path.
-The URL must be a potentially trustworthy URL as defined in the [[SECURE-CONTEXTS]] specification.
+The URL must be a potentially trustworthy URL as defined in the [SECURE-CONTEXTS] specification.
 Identifier URLs MUST have null query and fragment values.

 User agents MUST use the following algorithm to determine whether two payment method identifiers that are URLs match: